chrislo27/PolyrhythmMania/README.md

 ## System requirements to play
 **Officially supported operating systems:** Windows 7 or newer, Linux (x86 and ARM).

-> macOS is not officially supported (e.g. we don't accept bug reports from macOS) but you can attempt to run it per [issue #29](https://github.com/chrislo27/PolyrhythmMania/issues/29).
+> macOS is not officially supported (i.e. we don't accept bug reports from macOS) but you can attempt to run it per [issue #29](https://github.com/chrislo27/PolyrhythmMania/issues/29).

 **System Specifications:** [Similar requirements as *Minecraft: Java Edition*](https://help.minecraft.net/hc/en-us/articles/4409225939853-Minecraft-Java-Edition-Installation-Issues-FAQ#h_01FFJMSQWJH31CH16H63GX4YKE) are used, since the same underlying graphics library (GLFW with OpenGL 4.4) is used.